Do you have questions after being pulled over for a DUI? Check out our tips after getting pulled over for a DUI, then give our Georgia office a call.

 In Georgia, if you are charged with DUI, an officer will ask you whether or not you want to submit to different testing – blood, breath or urine testing.
 It is advisable to comply with the officer’s request.
 If you do not comply, then your license can be administratively suspended.
 What you can do, in addition to compliance with the officer’s request, is to get independent testing.
 You’re allowed to do that, and I would advise you to get a blood test independent of whatever testing the officer did.
 Again, these are very technical issues.

 4. First-Time DUI

 I was speaking with a very young client of mine who was recently charged with DUI, and he was asking me about what the penalties were for a first-time DUI offense in Georgia.
 The penalties are 12 months either probated or in jail, up to a thousand dollar fine.
 You will be required to work 40 hours of community service.
 In addition, you will need to take a DUI class – it’s called DUI School – which is serviced by different organizations in our community.
 Normally, the 12 months is probated on a first-time DUI, and probation basically means that you report to an office on a monthly basis.
 You will also be required to pay a monthly probation fee during the time that you are being supervised by an officer.

-Are you or a loved one in the process of a DUI case in Statesboro or Springfield and have questions?
+Are you or a loved one in the process of a DUI case in Statesboro, Springfield, or Swainsboro and have questions?
 After checking out these tips after getting pulled over for a DUI, contact the experienced Georgia DUI attorneys at Hall & Navarro today for a consultation and case evaluation.

 We can help get your life back on track.